Registering a Trademark in China: A Necessary Step for Fashion and Luxury Brands

-Thus, the fashion and luxury industries are amongst the most promising and lucrative for the years to come, especially when it comes to foreign luxury brands, with Chinese consumers are more than ever ready to spend thousands of dollars on fashion and luxury goods
+Thus, the fashion and luxury industries are amongst the most promising and lucrative for the years to come, especially when it comes to foreign luxury brands, with Chinese consumers more than ever ready to spend thousands of dollars on fashion and luxury goods.

 With outstanding growth in several promising and lucrative sectors such as new technologies and e-commerce.
 The tech-savvy population now represents a tremendous opportunity for brands to increase their sales and reputation in China thanks to social media and online platforms.

-Thanks to China’s digitalization, it is also easier than ever for Chinese consumers as well as Chinese companies to look for inspiration from other brands for example.
+Thanks to China’s digitalization, it is also easier than ever for Chinese consumers as well as Chinese companies to look for inspiration from other brands.
 However, it can sometimes lead to counterfeiting or intellectual property abuse.
 That’s why companies should protect themselves from potential competitors and other companies that are trying to make money on the backs of others.

 China and its counterfeit products